maxchk/puppet-varnish/README.md

    This Puppet module installs and configures Varnish.
    It also allows to manage Varnish VCL.
-   Tested on Ubuntu and CentOS.
+   Tested on Ubuntu, CentOS, RHEL and Oracle Linux.

 ## Class varnish